eMetaboHUB/Forum-DiseasesChem/README.md

 So, for each section *Request_name* contains the name of the variable in the sparql_query.py file, containing the string of the request couting individuals.
 But as this request may be really time and memory consumming, it's advised to run this query in parallel.
 To do so, the structure of the sparql query provided in the sparql_query.py file is adapted to the parallelization.
 A first internal nested *SELECT* is used to order modalities of the Variable and use a combination of *LIMIT* and *OFFSET* clauses to divide the set of modalities in smaller sets with a size of *limit_pack_ids* for each request.

 Then, each request is send in parallel with a specific sub-set.
-For exemple if the request is send with the *OFFSET a*, it computes the request for the *OFFSET a *th modality to the *OFFSET a + limit_pack_ids*th modality.
+For exemple if the request is send with the *OFFSET a*, it computes the request for the *OFFSET a* 'th modality to the *OFFSET a + limit_pack_ids* 'th modality.
 The external *LIMIT* and *OFFSET* clauses are used to manage the pagination of outputed results by Virtuoso.
 Virtuoso max outputed rows is 2^20, so if for a particular sub-set there are more results, the request need to be re-send, incrementing the last offset from the maximal number of outputed lines (*limit_selected_ids*)

 But in order to prepare the list of all offsets with a size of *limit_pack_ids*, that must be send, the total number of modalities of the variable must be determined.
 So, for each variable a request couting the total number of modalities must be provided.
 Like the others request, it must be set in a variable in the *sparql_queries.py* file.
 The name of this variable is then specified in th configuration file at the *Size_Request_name* parameter. *Counting requests* only return the count, like : 'SELECT ?COUNT WHERE { ... }'